cyan21/docker_openldap/README.md

 * Installation and feeding

-done in 2 steps as I couldn't find a proper way to run my init script after the LDAP server is UP ...
+> done in 2 steps as I couldn't find a proper way to run my init script after the LDAP server is UP ...

 * Customizations

-- ldap password
+ldap password
-- running port
+running port
-- volume
+volume

+* To Do
+use a variable for the password in the init.sh